HEALTHCARE PROGRAMS

 Between these health options, Maasai Partners has tried to provide help to villagers who would otherwise suffer from disease and health misfortunes such as epilepsy, tuberculosis, HIV, broken bones and other ailments.
 Our partnerships with Dr. Shemaghembe, Nainokanoka and FAME have substantially changed the course of many lives in Alailelai ward and the conservation area in general.

-The FAME Medical Center
+FAME Medical Hospital

 Please consider donating today to help us make a world of difference in the health of the Maasai community.